bredelings/BAli-Phy/TODO/CommandLineModel.md

 - Argument-edge metadata lives on `CM::Arg`, not hidden in expression nodes.
 - No annotation-only metadata is hidden in expression nodes.

-Run invariant checks after conversion, typechecking, extraction, and before code generation.
+Run strict invariant checks after parser compatibility rewriting, typechecking, extraction, and before code generation.
 Use two boundaries deliberately: raw conversion may produce compatibility-only nodes such as `MissingArg`, but any pipeline invariant check after parser compatibility rewriting must reject them.

 ## Phase 4: Add Compatibility Converters